Dispatch & Tracking Solutions (DTS)

 A significant benefit of the DTS solutions is that they don’t require any capital investment or recurring expense on the

-part of the law enforcement community or tow/storage lot operator.
+part of the public entity, law enforcement community or tow/storage lot operator.
 Using a best practices approach, revenue is typically

-generated on a per transaction basis with the cost recovered by the vehicle operator at the time of release.
+generated on a per transaction basis with a small user fee paid by the registered owner or insurance company at the time of release.

 and revising existing legislation to align the non-consent towing processes, practices and methods consistent with both